-It is now scientifically proven: citizens of big cities have a higher walking speed than people living in smaller cities.
+It is scientifically proven: citizens of big cities have a higher walking speed than people living in smaller cities.
 Or: the larger the number of inhabitants, the faster they walk.

 That seems self-explanatory.
 But why is that so?
 Several scientific studies have been done in the last 40 years, and they all had (almost) the same results.
 They differ in the conclusions, though.

-The first and best known research was done in 1976 by Marc and Helen Bornstein who measured the walking speed of pedestrians in 15 different cities and towns in 6 different countries.
-They (and other psychologists at the time) concluded a theory of escapism (avoiding personal interference due to overcrowding, or escaping the growing stimulants of traffic, advertising, etc. – to be home sooner).
-But – wait a minute… Can this multitude of interpersonal and cognitive stimulus not be a thriving power for some?
+The first and best-known research was done in 1976 by Marc and Helen Bornstein who measured the walking speed of pedestrians in 15 different cities and towns in 6 different countries.
+They (and other psychologists at the time) concluded a theory of escapism (avoiding personal interference due to overcrowding or escaping the growing stimulants of traffic, advertising, etc. – to be home sooner).
+But – wait a minute… Can this multitude of interpersonal and cognitive stimuli not be a thriving power for some?

 The Bornsteins’ conclusion didn’t seem to suffice for later researchers.
 In 1989 Walmsley and Lewis suggested that the bigger the city, the higher its economic activity.
-Along with higher wages and higher living expenses in the cities comes the perception of “time is money” – and because of this, residents of larger cities would make up for time loss with unrewarding activities (like walking) by increasing their speed.
+Along with higher wages and higher living expenses in the cities comes the perception of “time is money” – and because of this, residents of larger cities would make up for time lost with unrewarding activities (like walking) by increasing their speed.

-A 1999 research by Robert Levine confirmed the connection between walking pace and money: according to this research the 10 most speedy cities where Dublin, Amsterdam, Bern/Zurich, London, Frankfurt, New York, Tokyo, Paris, Nairobi, and Rome – with all of them (except Nairobi) being cities of wealthy countries (1999).
+A 1999 research by Robert Levine confirmed the connection between walking pace and money: according to this research, the 10 most speedy cities were Dublin, Amsterdam, Bern/Zurich, London, Frankfurt, New York, Tokyo, Paris, Nairobi, and Rome – with all of them (except Nairobi) being cities of wealthy countries (1999).